lageshay/hello-world/README.md

 # hello-world
 Creating first repository and code

-'Note to test making and committing changes through Github'
+Note to test making and committing changes through Github